Rural Municipality of Willow Bunch No. 42: Jean Louis Legare Regional Park

 Jean Louis Legare Regional Park (49.3741°N 105.6573°W) is a regional park in the RM of Willow Bunch, 1.6 km south-west of Willow Bunch in the Big Muddy Valley.
-Established in 1961, the park was named after Jean-Louis Légaré, who was one of the original setters of Willow Bunch.
+Established in 1961, the park was named after Jean-Louis Légaré, who was one of the original settlers of Willow Bunch.
 The park has a campground, golf course, a picnic area, and hiking trails.
 The trails go through the coulees and valleys of the Big Muddy Valley.
 Access to the park is from Highway 36.

 The campground has 45 campsites (41 of which have electric hookups), washrooms, showers, and a sani-dump.
 The Willow Bunch Golf Course is a par 36, 9-hole, grass greens course with 3,176 total yards.
 There is a licensed clubhouse with cart and club rentals.